Recommended articles: The administrative law judge

 Eau Claire disability lawyer John A. Kaiser provides assistance with Social Security appeals to disability claimants located throughout western Wisconsin

 My name is John A. Kaiser, but my friends and clients call me “Jack.”
-I have been practicing disability law for over 36 years and I have represented thousands of Social Security disability claimants since 1976.
+I have been practicing disability law for nearly 40 years and I have represented thousands of Social Security disability claimants since 1976.
 Since 1992, I have devoted my practice to the representation of Eau Claire disability claimants seeking Social Security benefits (including Social Security disability and Supplemental Security Income), worker’s compensation, and long-term disability insurance.

 By focusing on disability law, I offer my clients a combination of specialized knowledge and experience, and a successful strategy to approaching Eau Claire Social Security disability cases.
 I have also represented many of my Eau Claire Social Security disability claimants in their worker’s compensation claims, long-term disability insurance contract disputes, and/or accident claims.
 Very often a client with an accident or worker’s compensation claim may also be eligible for Social Security disability benefits or my client who is seeking Social Security disability benefits may also have a long-term disability insurance contract dispute, etc. Because I represent disabled people in all these types of claims, I can coordinate the claims in order to maximize my clients’ benefits.

-This 100-page website will introduce you to some of the things that you may want to know about Social Security disability benefits and how the Social Security Administration will look at your disability claim.
+This website will introduce you to some of the things that you may want to know about Social Security disability benefits and how the Social Security Administration will look at your disability claim.